Data-Driven Evacuation Planning and Response Intelligence

 Real-Time Evacuation Simulation

 Evac supports dynamic evacuation modeling using live or scenario-based traffic and infrastructure data.
-Agencies can simulate evacuation times, test staging strategies, and evaluate how different constraints, such as road closures or traffic incidents, affect evacuation performance during active or planned events.
+Agencies can test staging strategies and evaluate how different constraints affect evacuation performance and timing during active or planned events.

 Risk-Informed Planning and Forecasting

 Evac helps agencies identify and prioritize infrastructure improvements that directly impact evacuation effectiveness.
-By analyzing simulated performance data, teams can determine where upgrades, such as signal timing changes, lane expansions, or vegetation clearance, would reduce evacuation times and improve safety outcomes.
+Teams can determine where upgrades such as signal timing changes, lane expansions, or vegetation clearance would reduce evacuation times and improve safety outcomes.

 Evac empowers agencies to improve performance in every phase of emergency management, from preparedness and mitigation to real-time response and recovery.